christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Preface
 ------------------

-The central points of this book can be summarized as follows:

 Over two millennia ago, the term 'Jew' denoted the Iudii or Iudaei, a Celtic tribe whose religious practices were rooted in Druidism.
 The Greek Ptolemaioi at the Alexandrian School sought to subvert this group by targeting their religion which lead to the creation of what was the first draft of Judaism.
 Subsequently, several centuries later, the Romans replicated this strategy of subversion by further undermining the already transformed religious framework of the Jews through the imposition of the Roman imperial cult, specifically, the Flamen Dialis cult or the cult of the Divine Julius.
 Their Moshiach (Messiah) was reinterpreted as Julius Caesar, I(J)upiter-Zeus (I-Zeus-> Izeus-> Iseus).

 Then, sometime after the Bar Kokhba Revolt (132--136 CE), Talmudic jews who were students of a rabbi named Akiva and who had connections to the Alexandrian School in Egypt, and who were hiding out in the Himyarite Kingdom after Emperor Hadrian expelled them from judea, realized that mind subversion was the only way to destroy the Romans.
 Knowing that creating a new religion would have resulted in their death, and recognizing the impossibility of getting people to abandon their religions for a new one, took the Roman imperial cult, which was by then half of their religion, then repackaged it with the old testament and turned the roman imperial cult into a slave-morality.
 Christianity is the culmination  of the subverson of a subversion of a subversion, over several centuries, of a religion.
 That is why there is a extremely powerful psychological weapon at its core (See: Book II: Christianity as a Slave Morality Religion and its Modern Secularized Variants: A Jewish Conspiracy and Hoax on the Gentiles).